Our youngest learners

 • Learn letters or numbers early and read before being formally taught.

-• Display an unusually intense passion for a subject, such as dinosaurs, space, or insects, and seemingly soak up everything there is to learn about that topic before moving onto the next.
+• Display an unusually intense passion for a subject, such as dinosaurs, space, or insects, and seemingly soak up everything there is to learn about that topic before moving to the next passion.

 Children can show giftedness in a variety of ways, and often parents are the first to notice special abilities.
 If you are seeing a number of these behaviors in your children, it might be a signal that their development is somewhat advanced.